Fonemine/documentation/cpq_user.md

 ## UI

-When advanced search filters are enabled a funnel icon will be displayed to the right of the search box.
-When clicked, the search filter dialog will be opened.
-This dialog will allow one to create or select search filters.
+When advanced search filters are enabled a funnel icon is displayed to the right of the search box, clicking on which opens the search filter dialog.
+This dialog allows creation and selection of search filters.

 All search filters are named.
 Users a can select an existing search filter or create a new one.
 Search filters can also be copied, renamed or deleted.